GenerateNU/Care-Wallet/README.md

 2. In the base of the repo: run `task start-docker`
 3. Then, open a new tab to run commands in: run `task start-backend` or `task start-dev`
+   - `task start-dev` utilizes nodemon to check for updates in the backend so installing nodemon is necessary to run this command
    - You can now view swagger: http://localhost:8080/swagger/index.html
 4. Next, in a new tab run `task start-ngrok`
 5. Finally, open one last new tab: run `task start-frontend`